jefflester/minitrino/readme.md

 modules can append to Presto's core files, the supported way to make global changes to these files is with these configs.

-- STARBURST_LIC_PATH: Required if using licensed Starburst Enterprise Presto features.
-It can point to any valid license on your filesystem.
 - CONFIG: Configuration for Presto's `config.properties` file.
 - JVM_CONFIG: Configuration for Presto's `jvm.config` file.